rackerlabs/docs-aws/docs/user-management-and-perms/index.rst

 * **Allow this user to add AWS Accounts**: Enables the user to add additional AWS accounts for Rackspace to manage.
 These could be new or existing AWS accounts.
-* **Fanatical Support for AWS**: Controls what access, if any, the user has within the
-  `Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_.
+* **Fanatical Support for AWS**: Controls what access the user has within the `Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_.
   This permission applies to **all** Rackspace features, including Passport, Logbook, CloudHealth, and Usage.
-YOu can configure this permission for each AWS account.
+You can configure this permission for each AWS account.
 * **AWS Console and APIs**: Controls what access, if any, the user has when federating to the AWS Console or retrieving AWS temporary API